IgordeSL/shop_app/README.md

 * Implicit and explicit animations

 ## How to run this project
-To execute this project it is necessary to create a project in Firebase, which will be used as a back-end by the application.
+To execute this project, it is necessary to create a project in Firebase, which will be used as a back-end by the application.
 You will also need to add the following features/settings to your Firebase project:
 * Add a Realtime Database
 * In the Realtime Database